What is the narcissist’s isolation?

-Narcissists’ use manipulative threats over money, so if we let them know, we are leaving.
+Narcissists use manipulative threats over money, so if we let them know, we are leaving.
 You may hear. “ You’ll not be able to afford to take care of the children, so I’ll have to take custody.”
-So we fear to leave and doubt our abilities to take care of ourselves and our children.
+So we fear leaving and doubt our abilities to take care of ourselves and our children.

-They control money to stop us visiting friends, to stop us going out because you can no longer afford to.
-They use arguments, either before we go or after we return, to stop us going out, for fear of reactions, isolating us further from support.
+They control money to stop us from visiting friends, to stop us from going out because they can no longer afford to.
+They use arguments, either before we go or after we return, to stop us from going out for fear of reactions, isolating us further from support.

 Without friends or family to turn to, living away from the place you’re used to, feeling like you’re going crazy, lack of finances, having your every move and social media stalked, it can feel incredibly lonely with nowhere to turn to other than the narcissist, and that’s the narcissist’s intention with isolation to make you feel there is no way out, there is always a way out, don’t let them fool you.

 Our hopes and dreams.
-At the start of the idealisation, they pretend to love all that we do, false promises to fulfil all those dreams with our soul mate.
-Then during devaluation, they slowly take all our dreams, hobbies, passions and hopes away from us, most of us are left with nothing, an empty shell of our former self, full of self-doubt, fear and anxiety to get up and go again, with no idea as to who we are.
+At the start of the idealisation, they pretend to love all that we do, making false promises to fulfil all those dreams with our soul mate.
+Then during devaluation, they slowly take all our dreams, hobbies, passions and hopes away from us.
+Most of us are left with nothing, an empty shell of our former self, full of self-doubt, fear and anxiety to get up and go again, with no idea as to who we are.

 Once they have control over our friends so we no longer have people to go out with, once they have control over our finances so we can no longer afford to go out, they’ll accuse you of cheating with someone from your running group, they put the hobby down, that they loved in the idealisation stage, they’ll suddenly comment on how ”silly .” it is.
 Or complain it takes up to much of your time, so you feel guilty for going.

-They might claim they don’t use social media as they prefer to live in the real world, make false accusations about the friends on your Facebook, want all your passwords etc., not because as a couple,” you don’t need secrets.”
+They might claim they don’t use social media as they prefer to live in the real world, make false accusations about their friends on your Facebook, want all your passwords etc., not because, as a couple,” you don’t need secrets.”

-Be it parent, friend, partner or boss, that is who they are.
-You can not help them; you can, however, help you and break free.
+Be it parents, friends, partners or bosses, that is who they are.
+You can not help them; you can, however, help yourself and break free.

 You need to detach from the narcissist, heal and find that everything has a silver lining.

-You can, and you will recover; it starts from within, starts believing, then starts doing, then see you are achieving.
+You can, and you will recover; it starts from within, starts believing, then starts doing, then seeing you are achieving.

 The online courses available by Elizabeth Shaw.